samikuikka/Chat-application/README.md

 # Chat application

-Fullstack chat application, with load balancing and scaling with Kubernetes.
+Fullstack chat application (sending messages and seeing comments on messages), with load balancing and scaling with Kubernetes.
-WebSocket implementation between frontend and backend
+WebSocket implementation between frontend and backend.

 ## Tech stack